golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 We also use a `finally` block to make sure that the executor is shut down properly.

 The shutdown process releases all the resources used by the executor, terminates all the running tasks and waits for all transactions to be finalized.
-This is really important, especially during development when your code might be unstable.
+This is really important, especially during development where your code might be unstable.
 If your code fails, and you don't pay for the resources you used, you will be banned from executing tasks on Golem.

-You can also notice the `TaskExecutor.create()` is outside the `try/catch` block.
+You might also notice the `TaskExecutor.create()` is outside the `try/catch` block.
 This is because the create process won't allocate any resources on Golem, so there won't be any consequences if your application quits at this point.
 However, it is good practice to handle errors here as well.
 Depending on your use-case, you may want to handle some specific exception situations in a try/catch block